Los Alamos National Laboratory Computational Earth Science Postdoc in Los Alamos, New Mexico

 What You Will Do_

-Energy: carbon sequestration, geothermal energy, wind energy, unconventional oil & gas, energy-water nexus, nuclear energy, energy storage, energy infrastructure.
+Energy: carbon sequestration, geothermal energy, wind energy, unconventional oil & gas and hydraulic fracturing, energy-water nexus, nuclear energy, energy storage, energy infrastructure.

-Environment: groundwater simulation and hydrogeology, climate impacts and extreme events, surface hydrology, urban and wildland fire, environmental remediation.
+Environment: hydrogeology and groundwater simulation, surface hydrology and ecohydrology, climate impacts and extreme events, wildland and urban fire, environmental remediation.

 The Computational Earth Science Group addresses these challenges using multiple computational techniques and simulation tools including computational fluid dynamics (CFD), machine learning, reduced-order modeling, massively parallel high performance computing (HPC), data analytics, physics-based models of the environment, hydrological models, GIScience/GIS, and operations research/optimization.
 The Group’s research includes both fundamental and applied science ranging from subsurface to atmospheric phenomena, including collaboration with experimentalists to measure unique subsurface, surface, and atmospheric signatures.
 The successful candidate or candidates will work as part of a dynamic team developing cutting-edge approaches (methodologies and computational tools) to tackle pressing national and global challenges.
 Example projects include: